Towns County License Hearing Guide

 Related Guides

-Towns DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Towns County DUI License Suspension & ALR Hearing

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There is very little recourse once this deadline passes.
-Don't delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALS hearing within 15 days of your arrest, your driver's license will be automatically suspended.
+This suspension will take effect without any further notice or opportunity to contest it.

 Automatic License Suspension